nccadman19/beau-belle/README.md

 Hero image - is designed in calm and feminine colours to create a warm welcome to customers

-About - contains clear information about the team and a compeition photo to show our uniforms and success

-Coaches - contains images of the coaches just below the about us section.
-I chose headshots of the coaches to clearly show their faces
+Galley - contains good quality clear images of a selection of nail art that was created by the beauticians at Beau Belle Salon

+Pricing - contains 2 images that comprise of the pricing for nails and feet at the salon

+Quiz - XXX

-Contact section - contains a background colour that is soothing and mild.
-Not conspicuous, and yet does not make the page monotonous
+Contact section - contains a white background colour that is soothing and mild.
+I decided on this background colour to not distract customers from making a booking query

 # Credits